2022 Bangkok Condo Market Outlook

 Thai government reactions will be crucial during the first half of 2022 especially with the Omicron spread.

-The real estate market is forced to adapt to continuing challenges, while buyers become more picky and sophisticated, and developers are challenged to bring the more adapted products into this constantly evolving market.
+The real estate market is forced to adapt to continuing challenges, while buyers become more picky and sophisticated, and developers are challenged to bring more adapted products into this constantly evolving market.

 Key Risks